You found our list of the best virtual field trips.

 Virtual field trips are learning excursions that happen online through video conferencing software, livestream video, or digital map and photograph platforms.
 For example, a virtual zoo tour or an online visit to the Great Wall of China.

 The best online field trips often revolve around experiences that are off-limits or logistically impossible for in-person visits.
-To keep students interested, these virtual trips should involve interactive elements such as question and answer sessions, games, and special requests.
-Good virtual field trip ideas include online behind the scenes zoo visits, virtual museum tours, and remote city tours.
+To keep students interested, these activities should involve interactive elements such as question and answer sessions, games, and special requests.

 How do you do a virtual field trip?

 The first step in planning virtual field trips is to decide on your venue and activity.
 You can choose between self-guided tours or live-guided experiences.
 Typically, live video and interaction makes for a more compelling visit.
-Most sites offering virtual tours list prices on the website, but you can always reach out to staff to ask for a quote.
-Once you book your trip, pick a day and time for your visit and inform the students.
-You can plan tie-in activities like research assignments and presentations to enhance your student’s learning.
-You can also make the day special by providing snacks, especially if the snacks are theme-appropriate!
+Once you choose your trip, pick a day and time for your visit and inform the students.
+You can plan additional activities like research assignments and presentations to enhance your student’s learning.
+You can also make the day special by providing themed snacks.

 P.S: Press "CTRL + D" or "Command + D" to bookmark this page - we update it often.